Social Media Marketing Tips for Trade Shows

 1) Make Sure Your Brand is Discoverable on Social Media

-In 2013, platforms like Facebook, Twitter, Youtube, and LinkedIn are still dominating social media marketing but newer entires like Instagram and Pinterest are fast becoming popular due to the visual nature of their platforms and shifting trends in how users are spending their time online.
+Platforms like Facebook, Twitter, Youtube, and LinkedIn are still dominating social media marketing while entires like Instagram and Pinterest are popular due to the visual nature of their platforms and shifting trends in how users are spending their time online.

 2) Make Sure Your Social Profiles are Up to Date